Medical imaging is the technique and process of imaging the inside of your body for clinical analysis and medical intervention.

 Your doctor can discuss steps to take to lower your risk of developing heart disease.
 This test is normally performed under the guidance of a doctor who has specialist training in cardiovascular imaging.

-Magnetic resonance imaging (MRI) is a type of scan that takes detailed pictures of the inside of your body.
-A cardiac MRI is a scan of your heart and blood vessels.
-The machine uses magnetic and radio waves to show detailed pictures of the inside of your heart.
+Magnetic resonance imaging (MRI) is a type of scan that takes detailed pictures of the inside of your body, whereas Cardiac MRI scan, is used specifically to provide a detailed image of the heart structure and composition of the heart tissue.
 These detailed, high-quality images in two or three dimensions help your healthcare provider figure out what’s wrong and make a diagnosis.
 Cardiac MRI scans also look at the blood supply to your heart.

-During the scan, you’ll need to lie down on a long platform that will slide into the empty space in the middle of the MRI machine, which is shaped like a large doughnut on its side.
+During the scan, you’ll need to lie down on a long platform that will slide into the empty space in the middle of the MRI machine.
 We may put stickers with electrocardiogram leads on your chest and a belt below your chest to collect information about your heartbeats and breathing during your cardiac MRI scan.

 The machine is quite loud during the scan, but you’ll be able to communicate with the person operating the machine.
 They will give you some instructions on when to breathe or hold your breath.